LeandroBarone/python-ascii_magic/README.md

 - path => a PIL-compatible file, such as a jpeg or png
 - columns (optional) => the number of characters per row, more columns = wider art
-- pixel_width (optional) => ASCII characters are not squares, so this adjusts the width to height ratio
+- width_ratio (optional) => ASCII characters are not squares, so this adjusts the width to height ratio
 - char (optional) => instead of using many different ASCII glyphs, you can use a single one, such as '#'
 - back (optional) => In terminal mode, sets the background color with one of:
   - ```ascii_magic.Back.BLACK```